HarryEm/MSE327Project/README.md

-# Causal Inference in Crowdfunding

-## Designing Successful Kickstarter Crowdfunding Campaigns: a Causal Inference approach
+# Designing Successful Kickstarter Crowdfunding Campaigns: a Causal Inference approach

 This repo contains code in which we analyse the causal effects of various features in [Kickstarter](https://www.kickstarter.com/) campaigns.
 [Here](https://www.kickstarter.com/projects/flairespresso/the-neo-delicious-affordable-espresso-at-home?ref=section-food-craft-featured-project)
 is an example of a featured campaign.

-### Data Collection and Preprocessing
+## Data Collection and Preprocessing

 The script in